acentswap/docs2-wiki/help/troubleshooting.md

 ### **INSUFFICIENT\_OUTPUT\_AMOUNT**

-> The transaction cannot succeed due to error: PancakeRouter: INSUFFICIENT\_OUTPUT\_AMOUNT.
+> The transaction cannot succeed due to error: AcentRouter: INSUFFICIENT\_OUTPUT\_AMOUNT.
 This is probably an issue with one of the tokens you are swapping.
 >
 > the transaction cannot succeed due to error: execution reverted: pancakerouter: insufficient\_output\_amount.